Now we’re at Alert Level 2 the Timaru Hospital will adopt the below visitor restrictions until further notice.

 The hospital’s Kaumatua Liaison Officer can be contacted on 03 687 2385

-A Whānau Room, located on level 3 near the hospital restaurant, is available for patients and their relatives.
+A Whānau Room, located on level 2 near the Chapel, is available for patients and their relatives.

 Vibe Café and vending machines